Magnetic Sensor Switch

 This article should help you understand functional testing, how to apply it correctly, and issues to consider when choosing a tester with functional test capability.

 Functional Testing Defined

-Harness assemblies can include passive components such as resistors, diodes, and capacitors, and active components such as relays, lights, actuators, and sensors.
-Functional testing energizes active components by applying their working stimulus voltage and current to activate the devices to observe their correct response.
-In the case of relays, the expected response is switching of the contact(s) that results in changes to the pattern of connections which can be verified with an electrical test.
-In the case of lights and actuators, the test system may prompt the test operator to verify the expected response or the test system can evaluate the change of state during test using the output of sensors.
+Harness testers with functional testing capability can verify the functionality of active components by applying the working energization voltage and current to activate the components and to observe their responses.
+In the case of relays, the expected response is the switching of the relay contact(s), which in turn results in changes to the pattern of connections.
+The test system can then verify the correct change in connection pattern.
+In the case of lights and actuators, the test system may prompt the operator to verify the expected response, or the test system can evaluate the change of state using a sensor.

 Good Practices in Functional Testing

 When testing active components, the best practice is to first verify their presence and correct electrical characteristics, as well as to verify the correct connection pattern of the tested device in an unenergized state.
 After this first step, the next step is to energize the active component and observe the correct response.
 This can prevent damage to sensitive components in the device under test, and in some cases, is helpful to ensure the safety of the test operator.
 Once confirmed, the next step is to energize the active component and to ensure the correct response.